Hungarians in Ukraine

-History
+History of Transcarpathia

+The region of Transcarpathia was part of Hungary since the Hungarian conquest of the Carpathian Basin in the end of the 9th century to 1918.
+Historically it was one of the Lands of the Hungarian Crown before it was detached from the Kingdom of Hungary and provisionally attached to the newly created Czechoslovakia in 1918, following the disintegration of Austria-Hungary as a result of World War I. This was later confirmed by the Treaty of Trianon in 1920.

-Today's territory of Zakarpattia was part of the Kingdom of Hungary since its foundation in the year 1000.
-From 1867, Hungary was a constituent part of the Austro-Hungarian Empire, until the latter's demise at the end of World War I. The Zakarpattia region was briefly part of the short-lived West Ukrainian National Republic in 1918 and occupied by the Kingdom of Romania at end of that year.
+Transcarpathia was briefly part of the short-lived West Ukrainian People's Republic in 1918 and occupied by the Kingdom of Romania at end of that year.
 It was later recaptured by Hungary in the summer of 1919.
-After the defeat of the remaining Hungarian armies in 1919, the Paris Peace Conference concluded the Treaty of Trianon that awarded Zakarpattia to the newly formed Czechoslovakia as the Subcarpathian Rus, one of the four main regions of Czechoslovakia, the others being Bohemia, Moravia and Slovakia.
+After the defeat of the remaining Hungarian armies in 1919, the Paris Peace Conference concluded the Treaty of Trianon that awarded the region to the newly formed Czechoslovakia as the Subcarpathian Rus, one of the four main regions of Czechoslovakia, the others being Bohemia, Moravia and Slovakia.

-During the World War II German occupation of Czechoslovakia, the southern, Hungarian majority part of the region was awarded to Hungary under the First Vienna Award in 1938.
+Hungary had sought to restore its historical borders and the revision of the Treaty of Trianon.
+On 2 November 1938, the First Vienna Award separated territories from Czechoslovakia, including the southern Carpathian Rus' that were mostly Hungarian-populated and returned them to Hungary.

 The remaining portion was constituted as an autonomous region of the short-lived Second Czechoslovak Republic.
-After the occupation of Bohemia and Moravia on March 15, 1939 and the Slovak declaration of an independent state, Ruthenia declared its independence (Republic of Carpatho-Ukraine) but it was immediately occupied and later annexed by Hungary.
+After the German occupation of Bohemia and Moravia on 15 March 1939, and the Slovak declaration of an independent state, Ruthenia declared independence as the Republic of Carpatho-Ukraine.

+The Hungarian Teleki government and Miklós Horthy were informed by Hitler on 12 March 1939 that they had 24 hours to resolve the Ruthenian question.
+Hungary responded immediately with the military occupation of the entire Carpathian Ruthenia.
+As a result of the annexation, Hungary gained a territory with 552,000 inhabitants, 70.6% of whom were Ruthenian, 12.5% Hungarian, and 12% were Carpathian Germans.

+The region remained under Hungarian control until the end of World War II in Europe, after which it was occupied and annexed by the Soviet Union.
+Hungary had to renounce the territories awarded in the Vienna Awards in an armistice agreement signed in Moscow on 20 January 1945.
+The renunciation was reconfirmed at the Paris Peace Conference in 1946 and recorded in the Peace Treaty of 1947.

-When the Soviet Army crossed the pre-1938 borders of Czechoslovakia in 1944, Soviet authorities refused to allow Czechoslovak governmental officials to resume control over the region, and in June 1945, President Edvard Beneš formally signed a treaty ceding the area to the Soviet Union.
-It was then incorporated into the Ukrainian SSR.
-After the break-up of the Soviet Union, it became part of independent Ukraine as the Zakarpattia Oblast.
+When the Soviet Army crossed the pre-1938 borders of Czechoslovakia in 1944, Soviet authorities refused to allow Czechoslovak governmental officials to resume control over Transcarpathia.
+In June 1945, Czechoslovak president Edvard Beneš formally signed a treaty ceding the area to the Soviet Union.
+It was then incorporated into Soviet Ukraine as the Zakarpattia region (oblast).
+After the breakup of the Soviet Union in 1991, it became part of independent Ukraine.